sappho/docker-build-tarsnap/readme.md

     docker run -ti --name tarsnap_cache myname/tarsnap-private /opt/fix.sh

-The <code>/opt/fix.sh</code> script will create a valid cache.
-You can delete the <code>tarsnap_cache</code> container at any time and then re-create it with the above command, which will rebuild the cache from all of the backups that you have on Tarsnap.
+The `/opt/fix.sh` script will create a valid cache.
+You can delete the `tarsnap_cache` container at any time and then re-create it with the above command, which will rebuild the cache from all of the backups that you have on Tarsnap.
 This is probably the easiest way to recover the cache if it's corrupted.
 Otherwise, once you've created the cache container you should not normally delete it.

 # Creating a Backup